 Some on-site and off-site hotel rooms or even hotel pool decks have great fireworks views.
 You can dress your tadpoles in their jammies, watch the show and then hop into bed.
 It’s HEAVEN not being miles and miles from your nice warm bed!
 We have watched them from the Marriott Courtyard on Harbor Boulevard near the park entrance.
 Any of the hotels in that area may offer a great view of the action, but be sure to request a room with a fireworks view or find out of they have a pool deck or lounge with a view.
 If you are staying at the Disneyland Hotel or Disney's Grand Californian, the concierge lounges provide views of the fireworks.
 Many concierge rooms at the resort hotels offer fireworks views with the soundtrack piped in for full effect.
 (By the way, we offer discounts on Los Angeles hotel rooms near Disneyland.)

 Hop to the pool deck at Disney's Paradise Pier Hotel

 You can view the fireworks from the third-floor pool deck at Disney's Paradise Pier Hotel, complete with music and narration.
-You do not need any room key to get in.
+You do not need a room key to get in.
 When you exit the doors toward the pool area, make an immediate right.
 You will pass a bar (drinks or snacks before the show anyone?) and see people lining up at the railing looking toward Downtown Disney.
 You can arrive at this spot shortly before fireworks time.
 If you are not staying near the resort, you can park in Downtown Disney (check prices and validation requirements).
 This is a free, non-stressful way to view fireworks and get to hear the music and dialogue from the show.
 We like getting the music played for free.
 Free stuff is our jam.
 If you're into freebies as well, here's a blog post with lots of tips on finding free (or almost free) things to do at Disneyland.

 Watching from the Mickey and Friends Parking structure